Chuck Smith (baseball): Career stats

-Overall, he went 11–11 with a 3.84 ERA in his major league career in 34 games started.
+Smith went 11–11 with a 3.84 ERA in his major league career in 34 games started.
 He struck out 189 batters in 210+ innings.
 He gave up just 16 home runs in his career.
 He had a .136 average as a batter.
 He walked once and struck out 27 times in 66 at bats.
 As a fielder, he made three errors for a .935 fielding percentage.

 After his time with the Marlins, he jumped around the minor leagues in the Rockies, Mets, Braves and Orioles farm systems.
-He finished his minor league career with an 89–76 record, and an ERA of 3.89 and his career in the minors compared statistically to John Miller.
+He finished his minor league career with an 89–76 record, and an ERA of 3.89.

 Post-playing career

 In February 2008, Smith was named pitching coach of the Lancaster JetHawks, a minor league affiliate of the Boston Red Sox.

 In November 2009, Smith was elected mayor of Woodmere, Ohio, a position he held for two terms.

-On May 19, 2022, Smith pleaded guilty in the United States District Court for the Northern District of Ohio to one count each of access device fraud and aggravated identity theft stemming from his purchasing stolen debit card and credit card information on the dark web and using it to put gas in the truck which he used to deliver packages for Amazon.
+On May 19, 2022, Smith pleaded guilty in the United States District Court for the Northern District of Ohio to one count each of access device fraud and aggravated identity theft, stemming from his purchasing stolen debit card and credit card information on the dark web and using it to put gas in the truck which he used to deliver packages for Amazon.
 Senior Judge Christopher A. Boyko sentenced him to 33 months in prison on August 25, 2022.